SystemsApproach/tcpcc/tcp_ip.rst

 	<https://web.mit.edu/Saltzer/www/publications/endtoend/endtoend.pdf>`__.
 	ACM Transactions on Computer Systems, Nov.
 1984.

-Best-effort delivery does not just mean that packets can get lost.
-Sometimes they can get delivered out of order, and sometimes the same packet can get delivered more than once.
-The higher-level protocols or applications that run above IP need to be aware of all these possible failure modes.

-One consequence of this design is that a given source may have ample capacity to send traffic into the network at some rate, but somewhere in the middle of a network its packets encounter a link that is being used by many different traffic sources. :numref:`Figure
+One consequence of this design is that a given source may have ample capacity to send traffic into the network at some rate, but somewhere in the middle of a network its packets encounter a bottleneck link that is being used by many different traffic sources. :numref:`Figure
 %s <fig-congestion>` illustrates an acute example of this situation—two high-speed links are leading into a router which then feeds outgoing traffic onto a low-speed link.
 The router is able to queue (buffer) packets for a while, but if the problem persists, the queue will first grow to some length, and eventually (because it is finite) it will overflow, leading to packet loss.
 This situation, where offered load exceeds link capacity, is the very definition of congestion.

 .. _fig-congestion:
 .. figure:: figures/Slide7.png